Jeff-Russ/ror-guides/rails-database.md

 CRUD __update__ == HTTP __PUT__ or __PATCH__ == Rails __update__
 CRUD __delete__ == HTTP __DELETE__ == Rails __destroy__

 They only odd one here is that we have `destroy` where we expected `delete`. `delete` is actually used to display the delete form, a view/GET.
 This is because ActiveRecord has a `delete` method and a `destroy` method but, as was pointed out earlier, `delete` has issues and `destroy` is preferred.
 The action name `destroy` is meant to match this ActiveRecord method.
-In practice, you won't see the Rails `delete` action very often and if you do, it will be for form display (GET) purposees and not for the calling of `delete`.
+In practice, you won't see the Rails `delete` action very often and if you do, it will be for form display (GET) purposes and not for the calling of `delete`.

 All of the CRUD operations have a corresponding Rails action that is GET request.